elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-the-celts-interact-with-romans-in-notable-conflicts.md

 seo:
   title: QuickTakes | History of the World
   page_description: >-
-    An overview of the interactions between the Celts and Romans, focusing on notable conflicts, military campaigns led by Julius Caesar, and the resistance of Celtic tribes, culminating in the Roman conquest of Celtic territories.
+    The interactions between the Celts and Romans were marked by notable conflicts, particularly during the Roman expansion into Gaul, including significant events such as Julius Caesar's military campaigns and the revolt of Vercingetorix.
   page_keywords: >-
-    Celts, Romans, Julius Caesar, Gallic Wars, conflicts, military campaigns, Vercingetorix, Alesia, Celtic tribes, Bibracte, Celtiberians, Roman expansion, trade, cultural exchange, military tactics, territorial expansion
+    Celts, Romans, conflicts, Julius Caesar, Gaul, Gallic Wars, Battle of Bibracte, Vercingetorix, Siege of Alesia, Celtic warfare, Celtiberians, Roman expansion, military tactics, cultural exchanges, economic competition
 author: QuickTakes
 question: >-
     How did the Celts interact with Romans in notable conflicts?